 I'm a Bay Area writer of place: another country, my own back yard, a preserve, a city, a room -- any place that leaves its mark on my heart.
 I grew up among orchards and woods, so I'm partial to trees, but I'm learning that beauty is everywhere, all the time.

-MINE, my creative nonfiction book about a remarkable Spanish colonial matriarch of San Jose, came out on May 10 (Mothers Day)--my third baby, after six years' labor!
-And how lovely that Mother's Day is also El Día de la Madre this year!
+MINE, my creative nonfiction book about a remarkable Spanish colonial matriarch of San Jose, came out on May 10, 2020, which was both Mothers Day and El Día de la Madre that unusual year.

 My essays and poetry have appeared in a variety of literary and academic venues, including BBC Travel, Written River: A Journal of Eco-Poetics, Reed Magazine, Studies in Philology, and Gadling.